-Whether you've found an attorney through a television commercial, a referral from a friend, or Nolo's Lawyer Directory, there are a number of questions you should ask before agreeing to let an attorney represent you.
+Whether you've found an attorney through a television commercial, a referral from a friend, or our partner Premier Disability Services, there are a number of questions you should ask before agreeing to let an attorney represent you.
 Here are some of the most important.

 - Do you have specialized training in disability law?
 The field of disability law is highly specialized, and you should avoid hiring a general practitioner attorney to handle your case.
 Most disability attorneys are members of NOSSCR, the National Organization of Social Security Claimants' Representatives, which provides continuing education and training in disability law throughout the year.

 - What is your fee?
-Disability attorneys generally require little or no money up-front, and instead charge 25% of their clients' disability back benefits, with a cap of $6,000.
+Disability representatives generally require little or no money up-front, and instead charge 25% of their clients' disability back benefits, with a cap of $7,200.
+(Nonattorney advocates and attorneys generally charge the same fees.)
 The fee may change if your case is denied at the hearing level and proceeds to the Appeals Council.
-Be sure that your attorney explains the fee structure both at the Appeals Council and in federal court.
+Be sure that your representative explains the fee structure both at the Appeals Council and in federal court.

 - Will you consider drafting an on-the-record (OTR) request?
-In cases whether there is overwhelming evidence of disability, an attorney may draft an OTR request to ask the judge to approve you without a hearing.
-While this can be time-consuming and certainly isn't appropriate in all cases, your attorney should be willing to consider submitting an OTR request if he or she thinks it could be successful.
+In cases where there is overwhelming evidence of disability, an attorney might draft an OTR request to ask the judge to approve you without a hearing.
+While this can be time-consuming and isn't appropriate in all cases, your attorney should be willing to consider submitting an OTR request if you have a strong case.

 - Will we meet before the hearing?
-Your attorney should be willing to meet with you before your hearing rather than simply discussing your case on the phone.
-Unless you live in a remote area and don't have transportation, you should ask to meet face-to-face with your attorney at least once before your hearing.
+Your representative should be willing to meet with you in person or by Zoom, Google Meet, or Microsoft Teams before your hearing rather than simply discussing your case on the phone.
+You should ask to meet face-to-face with your representative at least once before your hearing.

 - Do you handle cases in federal court?
-While this question may not be a deal-breaker, your attorney should at least be able to refer you to someone who practices in federal court should the need arise.
+While this question may not be a deal-breaker (many disability attorneys don't practice in federal court), your representative should at least be able to refer you to someone who practices in federal court should the need arise.

 Rest assured that an experienced disability lawyer won't be offended or annoyed to answer any questions you have.
 On the contrary, most attorneys will be pleased that you care enough about your case to make sure you're hiring the right person.